 Northern Photographic Centre, Oulu (FI)

 Tromsø Kunstforening, Tromsø (NO)

-To get all updates from the NDA 2016 you are encouraged to like and follow Nordic Dummy Award on Facebook
+Like and follow Nordic Dummy Award on Facebook